Gliding is one of the least expensive ways to fly.

 Our Sailplane Fleet

-- Consists of two PZL Krosno two-seat gliders.
+- Consists of a Schleicher ASK-21 and two PZL Krosno two-seat gliders.
+The K-21 is a great cross-country training aircraft and is well suited for transition training to higher performance gliders.
 The Krosnos are ideal training sailplanes with ease of handling and exceptional visibility for both pilot and student on a training flight, or for a passenger on a scenic flight.

 - Has two single-seat sailplanes available for members to fly.
 The ASK6 is an excellent glider for transition to single-seat gliders.
 The high performance ASW 19 is an excellent cross-country sailplane and is equipped with an oxygen system for high-altitude flights.